S3-working-group/s3-practical-guide/docs/all.md

 #### Changes 2019-06-27

--   _Objection_: further refined definition of objection, and updated the glossary term for <a href="glossary.html#entry-objection" class="glossary-tooltip" data-toggle="tooltip" title="Objection: An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you&#x27;d rather avoid, or demonstrates worthwhile ways to improve.">objection</a> accordingly
+-   _Objection_: further refined definition of objection, and updated the glossary term for <a href="glossary.html#entry-objection" class="glossary-tooltip" data-toggle="tooltip" title="Objection: An argument –relating to a proposal, existing agreement, or activity being conducted by one or more members of the organization – that reveals consequences or risks that are preferably avoided for the organization, or that demonstrates worthwhile ways to improve.">objection</a> accordingly
 -   replaced "action" with activity in a few places where it made more sense
 -   fixed a few typos

 #### Changes 2019-05-03